UlrikDaae/Ulrik-Daae/README.md

 ## Hello there!
-My name is Ulrik and I'm a passionate (aspiring) data analyst from Norway, currently working as a research assistant at the University of Oslo.
+My name is Ulrik and I'm a passionate data analyst from Norway, currently working as a research assistant at the University of Oslo.
 Welcome to my GitHub!